- Payment Options

 Yes.
 Both the United States Supreme Court & the Supreme Court of Georgia have upheld the Constitutionality of Safety Checkpoints.
 (See City of Indianapolis v.
 Edmond, 531 U. S. 32 (2000) and Michigan Dep't of State Police v.
 Sitz, 496 U. S. 444 (1990).
 Failure to comply with the Officer's lawful requests could result in arrest for Obstruction under OCGA 16-10-24(a).
 All Safety Checkpoints are supervised by the Chief of Police; All passing vehicles are checked; Police uniforms, lights, and signs are clearly displayed; Published in advance on police social media website; Minimal delay to motorists unless a violation is observed by law enforcement.

 What is a Graham Police Officer's authority and Jurisdiction?

 A City of Graham Police Officer is a sworn Peace Officer with full powers of arrest.
 Peace Officers may serve arrest warrants anywhere in the State of Georgia and enforce the law within the geographical boundaries of the City of Graham.
-Outside the boundaries of the City, an Officer could be granted arrest powers through mutual aid agreements, cross-deputization, or by virtue of citizen's arrest law (OCGA 17-4-60).
+Outside the boundaries of the City, an Officer could be granted arrest powers through mutual aid agreements during emergencies, deputization, or by virtue of citizen's arrest law (OCGA 17-4-60).
 Also, under the "hot pursuit doctrine" an Officer who witnesses a violation in his/her jurisdiction, may immediately pursue the violator outside their jurisdiction to affect an arrest.